Top 3 Signs You Need a New Way to Handle HR

 The cost of employee turnover is very high and yet, many businesses aren’t making the changes they could to reduce turnover.
 Some studies such as the one from Society for Human Resource Management (SHRM), say that every lost salaried employee costs the business six to nine months salary on average.
 The U.S. Bureau of Labor Statistics’ most recent version of the Job Openings and Labor Turnover Survey (JOLTS) found that an average of 3.5 million Americans quit their jobs every month in 2018.

 So, why do employees quit?
-According to survey results from Instructure—conducted by The Harris Poll, one of the main reasons that employees quit is because of lack of career growth options with 77 percent of employees feeling like they’re “on their own” to develop their career at the company.
+According to a survey from Instructure and The Harris Poll, one of the main reasons that employees quit is because of lack of career growth options with 77 percent of employees feeling like they’re “on their own” to develop their career at the company.
 The second most common reason is low pay.

 If you’re overwhelmed with HR tasks, we’ve got you covered through HR outsourcing!
 When you partner with Makai HR you can get on with the business you are trying to grow while we take care of your employee needs from payroll to taxes, 401(k), health insurance/employee benefits and worker’s compensation.
 You also gain peace of mind that you are in compliance with all of Hawaii’s employer laws (if you’ve ever looked you know that the list is very long).